 Advisory Board meetings are held on the 2nd Thursday of each month from 8:00am – 9:30am at the Edmonds Center for the Arts, 410 4th Ave North, Room 225.
 Please join us.

-In May, Governor Jay Inslee announced a county-based phased reopening plan.
-Edmonds is currently in Phase 2, the Ed!
+In January, Governor Jay Inslee announced a “Healthy Washington-Roadmap to Recovery” plan.
+Edmonds is currently in Phase 1, the Ed!
 Advisory Board meetings will be held virtually via Zoom